 Firstly, a global immigration intensity is established for each year of the projection period, distinguishing between those born in Spain and those born abroad.
-These flows are in turn distributed by sex, generation and, where appropriate, by province, with average distributions starting from those corresponding to the last five years (2015-2019) of the Migration Statistics, in order to avoid the inherent variability of a greater level of detail for a lower set of data.
+These flows are in turn distributed by sex, generation and, where appropriate, by province, with average distributions starting from those corresponding to the last two years (2021-2022) of the Migration and Changes of Residence Statistics, in order to avoid the inherent variability of a greater level of detail for a lower set of data.
 These projected distributions remain constant throughout the projection.

-Thus, the projection of the international immigration flow by place of birth, broken down by sex and generation, which would reach Spain in the next 50 years and their respective provinces in the next 15 years, is carried out through the following steps:

-1. Projection of annual flows of international immigration for each place of birth (Spain and outside Spain):
+Thus, the projection of the international immigration flow by place of birth, broken down by sex and generation, which would reach Spain in the next 50 years and their respective provinces in the next 15 years, is carried out through the following steps: 1.
+Projection of annual flows of international immigration for each place of birth (Spain and outside Spain):